 It was shockingly horrible to watch the news coverage that day as the television replayed over and over the real-time coverage.
 At the time, my supervisor was in the area visiting her mother.
 Her brother, a firefighter from the Bronx, was one of the first units to reach the Twin Towers, in lower Manhattan.
 He gave his life in a hero’s death trying to rescue people out of the buildings when the towers came crumbling down around him and others.
 My boss extended her stay in the area to be with her mother and sister in law, checking in telephonically with our office in Kansas day to day during her ordeal.

 Americans cocooned at home with family weeks after the disaster.
 School and flight institutions shut down for a week as security measures were put in place.
 I lived near a military base, that had a contingent of Allied officers from ninety countries attending an advanced training course on military strategy.
 Security measures were very heightened.
-I had two children out of my four away in out of state colleges at the time who opted to come home for Thanksgiving, rather than Christmas that year.
-The sooner they could come to the sanctuary of their home, the better.
+At the time, two of my children were studying at out of state colleges at the time who opted, when given the choice, to come home for Thanksgiving. that year in addition to Christmas.
+I think it was because the sooner they could come to their sanctuary of home, the better.

 In the daily office calls from my supervisor, I would hear the firsthand experience of what was happening in New York City: the search for any survivors, then the search to identify remains.
 She told me of hearing the bagpipes play Amazing Grace echoing throughout the city from the many memorials of the fallen first responders and innocent people.